 At Slater & Zurz, we get it.
 Our personal injury law firm was created specifically to seek justice for those who have been harmed.
 We want to help you understand, recognize, and take legal action against those who harm nursing home residents.
 Reach out immediately if you need a nursing home abuse lawyer.

 The answers are complex and unfortunate.
 Despite federal and state-mandated requirements that these facilities employ experienced, trained, knowledgeable employees, many staff members at nursing homes and eldercare facilities are overworked, improperly trained, and poorly supervised.
 The facility may be understaffed and cut corners when hiring, such as skipping background checks to have enough people working to support the residents.
 Employees may be working under the influence of alcohol and/or drugs.
 There are many possible explanations, all of which leave the door open for nursing home abuse and neglect to occur.

 Senior citizen abuse and neglect cases can be difficult to detect.
-Staff may even work together to abuse specific patients and work to hide the evidence of abuse from family and loved ones who visit.
+Staff may even work together to abuse specific patients and hide the evidence of abuse from family and loved ones who visit.
 Sometimes, abuse and neglect go on for an unfortunately long period of time before the mistreatment is discovered and identified.

 Neglect Or Abuse?

 Though the terms sound similar, unpacking the difference between nursing home abuse and nursing home neglect is important.
 Your loved one may have experienced one or both of these injuries, so understanding the difference can help you handle what has happened.